mrmacright/Metal-HUD-Mobile-Config/README.md

 ▶ Unsupported

-This device does not support Metal HUD.
+This device does not support Metal HUD.

 ### Why isn't Game Mode turning on?